veops/cmdb/README.md

 <h1 align="center">CMDB</h1>
 <div align="center">

-As far as possible to achieve more universal g and maintenance of IT resources
+As far as possible to achieve more universal config and maintenance of IT resources
 </div>

 <div align="center">